 What is a Chemical Peel?

-There are several types of peels, each using a different chemical to create this peeling effect.
-Light peels include glycolic, salicylic and pyruvic acid and treat conditions such as wrinkles, dull texture, brown spots and acne.
-Light peels have little down time and peel lightly for only a few days after.
-Medium depth peels include combination peels, Jessners, and others and stimulate more collagen, smooth texture irregularities and can help with mild to moderate pigment problems and acne scarring.
+Chemical peels can be customized to suit your individual needs.
+In-office chemical peels range from light to medium depth peels.
+Light peels include glycolic, salicylic and pyruvic acid and treat conditions such as fine wrinkles, dull texture, brown spots, and acne.
+Light peels have little downtime and peel lightly for only a few days after.
+Medium depth peels include combination peels, Jessners, TCA, and others to stimulate collagen, smooth texture irregularities, and can help with mild to moderate pigment problems and acne scarring.
 These have a longer recovery time of 3-5 days of peeling.
-Deeper peels effect the most change, but it can be a longer recover.
-They are great for wrinkles, brown spots, texture irregularities, and acne scarring and give a nice tightening of the skin.
+Medium depth peels affect more change than light peels, but can have a longer recovery.
+They are great for wrinkles, brown spots, texture irregularities, and acne scarring, as well as give a nice tightening of the skin.

 As with any procedure, not everyone is a candidate for every peel.
-Please discuss your type of skin with Dr. Jennifer Janiga or our Nurse Practitioner Darci Page and they will help you decide which type of peel is right for your skin.
+Please discuss your type of skin with Dr. Jennifer Janiga or our nurse practitioner Darci Page NP-C, and they will help you decide which type of peel is right for your skin.

-Before deciding if you are right for a chemical peel, Dr. Jennifer Janiga will examine your skin and discuss the potential benefits and risks of a TCA peel for your particular skin type and condition.
-If it is determined that you are a good candidate for this peel.
+Before deciding if you are right for a chemical peel, your provider will examine your skin and discuss the potential benefits and risks for your particular skin type and condition.

-TCA peels are performed as an outpatient procedure in Dr. Janiga’s Reno office and usually do not exceed 30 minutes.
-A solution containing TCA is applied to your skin.
+Peels are performed as an outpatient procedure in Janiga MD’s Reno office, and usually do not exceed 30 minutes while the chosen solution is applied to your skin.
 This is usually associated with two or three minutes of stinging sensation.

 Recovery & Results